Metro-Goldwyn-Mayer: Post-bankruptcy era

 In 2013, the Orion brand was revived as a television production label for a syndicated court show.
 The Orion Pictures name was extended in fourth quarter 2014 for smaller domestic and international video on demand and limited theatrical releases.

 In March 2017, MGM announced a multi-year distribution deal with Annapurna Pictures for some international markets and including home entertainment, theatrical and television rights.
 Later on October 31, 2017, the two companies formed a US distribution joint venture called Mirror Releasing.
-However, this partnership will not be exclusive to all MGM films, as several of them will continue to be released through existing studio partners, such as Warner Bros. and Paramount.
+However, this partnership was not exclusive to all MGM films, as several of them continue to be released through existing studio partners, such as Warner Bros. and Paramount.
 It also does not include newly relaunched Orion Pictures.
 On February 5, 2019, Annapurna and MGM rebranded and expanded their US distribution joint venture as United Artists Releasing, marking another revival of the United Artists brand, with the Orion Pictures distribution team and films joining the venture.
 The decision was made to coincide with the United Artists brand's 100th anniversary.
-MGM's films on DVD and Blu-ray would continue to be released by 20th Century Fox Home Entertainment until June 2020.

 Following the Harvey Weinstein sexual abuse allegations in October 2017, MGM was listed as one of 22 potential buyers interested in acquiring The Weinstein Company.
 In October 2017, MGM's board renewed Gary Barber's contract as chairman and CEO until December 2022.
 In February 2018, Chris Brearton, the former media M&A attorney of Latham and Watkins, was appointed as chief operating officer.
 On March 19, 2018, MGM Holdings announced that Barber had been fired by the studio's board of directors.
 MGM gave no reason for his firing.
 For the interim, the company would be led by the newly formed "Office of the CEO".

 In April 2019, MGM signed a two-year, first-look deal for films with Smokehouse Pictures, owned by George Clooney and Grant Heslov.
-The deal's first film is an unnamed John DeLorean film based on journalist Alex Pappademas’ Epic magazine article "Saint John", written by Keith Bunin and Clooney as director with a possibility of starring.
+The deal's first film is a yet-to-be-named John DeLorean film based on journalist Alex Pappademas' Epic magazine article "Saint John", written by Keith Bunin and Clooney as director with a possibility of starring.